MonoGame/docs.monogame.github.io/articles/getting_started/1_setting_up_your_os_for_development_ubuntu.md

 ## Install .NET 8 SDK

 1. Open a new **Terminal** window.
-2. Enter the following command in the terminal to download the **dotnet-install.sh**
+2. Enter the following command in the terminal to install the latest .NET 8 SDK:

     ```sh
     sudo apt-get update && sudo apt-get install -y dotnet-sdk-8.0
     ```

-This will ensure the latest .NET 8 SDK is installed and setup in your environment.

 ## Install additional workloads